Regional programme for young people in the Western Balkans

-Our goal is to enable the transition of teenagers and young adults from school into work life in order to provide them the opportunity to shape their future on their own, as well as open space for developing their abilities and skills.
+Our goal is to enable the transition of young adults from school into work life in order to provide them the opportunity to shape their future on their own, as well as open space for developing their abilities and skills.
 The programme focuses on the promotion of a so called “Social Economy”, a social and sustainable economy.
 To achieve our goals, we have developed a regional approach with local partners and experts, to tackle the problem of unemployment of young people from different perspectives.

 Already starting at school, but as well afterwards, we are supporting children, teens and young adults with targeted career counselling, (social work) companionship, case management, further trainings, internships, and much more.
-Innovative solutions, which are adjusted for the individual teenager, enable a qualitative and therefor sustainable development of perspectives and an improvement of career opportunities.
+Innovative solutions, which are adjusted for the individual young person, enable a qualitative and therefor sustainable development of perspectives and an improvement of career opportunities.
 With core elements like internships and the support in youth and social entrepreneurship, access to the labour market is being created, which does not exist in this manner to date, in the afore mentioned countries on the Western Balkans.

 Furthermore, with common advocacy messages, lobbying, and the development of transregional strategies through the transregional cooperation between Caritas organisations on the Western Balkans, the program creates additional value that provides long term and sustainable solutions for the youth on site.

-Teenagers in the region rarely get the chance to shape their future with their own interests and talents.
+Young people in the region rarely get the chance to shape their future with their own interests and talents.
 Many do not even know which opportunities exist and which topics they might be interested in.
 Caritas is supporting young adults in the developments of their own perspectives by giving them the opportunity to get to know different career paths and discover their own interests.
 The inclusion of family, among other things, is also decisive for their success or failure.
-It is necessary to know if a teenager gets support from home while searching for a job or if the family is placing obstacles in his or her way.
+It is necessary to know if a adolescent gets support from home while searching for a job or if the family is placing obstacles in his or her way.
 Often it is essential to explain the advantages of education to parents in order to open new opportunities for their children.
 Caritas accompanies the young people in their familiar surrounding and besides vocational orientation also offers them social work support.
-Through counselling, clarification of areas of interests and trainings Caritas supports teenagers locally in developing their own perspectives.
+Through counselling, clarification of areas of interests and trainings Caritas supports young people locally in developing their own perspectives.

 Within the vocational orientation it is being clarified, which areas of interest does the individual have and which abilities potentially need to be learned and practiced in order to be able to start a job.
 In the course of counselling, it can for example become clear that the mathematical knowledge needs to be updated or that a computer course could help, or that a monthly bus ticket needs to be purchased to commute to training institutions or to work.
 To provide young people the opportunity to find a working place in their region, Caritas also offers suitable courses or trainings.
-All that supports teenagers in finding their own path to a self-determined future.
+All that supports young persons in finding their own path to a self-determined future.

 Caritas’ holistic approach – including social work companionship, clarification of own interests, the opportunity of an education and/or work experience going hand in hand with transregional exchange – enables a sustainable, solution-oriented development according to the UN’s Sustainable Development Goals (SDG’s) 4 “Quality Education”, SDG 8 “Decent Work and Economic Growth”, SDG 10 “Reduced Inequalities” and SDG 17 “Partnerships for the Goals”.